pu-erh/lalalgo/README.md

 The goal of the function is to determine how many letters were altered during transmission.<br />

 Exemple: for the input `SOFSOSSISSOW` the function will return 3

+### 04 Hello, Array

+#### 4.1 Count

+Create a function that take an array as an input and calculate the number of occurrences of a given element in an array.

+#### 4.2 Average

+Create a function that calculate the average of the elements of an array.

+#### 4.3 Min

+Create a function that calculate the minimum of the elements of an array.

+#### 4.4 Max

+Create a function that calculate the maximum of the elements of an array.

+#### 4.5 Max

+Create a function that calculate the maximum of the elements of an array.

+#### 4.6 Shift

+Create a function that shift the elements of an array.

+#### 4.7 Diff

+Create a function that calculates the largest deviation in an array (the deviation is the absolute value of the difference of two elements)

 ### 0X #soon